gbmhunter/candy-calc/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v2.1.2.3  2013/11/21 Attempt to fix broken README links. v2.1.2.2  2013/11/21 Made external README links open a new window.
+v2.1.2.4  2013/11/21 Fix didn't work, reverting to old external link style (no new window). v2.1.2.3  2013/11/21 Attempt to fix broken README links. v2.1.2.2  2013/11/21 Made external README links open a new window.
 Fixes #18. v2.1.2.1  2013/11/21 Added information to README about tooltip support.
 Tabulated the external dependencies in the README and added qTip.
 Added external links to dependencies.
 Closes #11, closes #16, closes #17.